 - Seizure of Dietary Supplements Containing Banned Ephedrine – In 2004, the FDA issued a regulation banning ephedrine from dietary supplements.
 However this week the agency announced a seizure of imported material by U.S. Marshals at the request of the agency of supplements from a California facility.
 The release noted that the ephedrine was discovered in raw material that contained the substance despite the fact that it was on the label.

-- FDA Revises REMS on Two Drugs - The agency announced this week that the risk strategy programs (REMS) for two treatments for low platelet counts – Nplate and Promacta – were eased by the agency this week.
+- FDA Revises REMS on Two Drugs - The the risk strategy programs (REMS) for two treatments for low platelet counts – Nplate and Promacta – were eased by the agency this week.
 Prior healthcare professionals associated with the prescribing and dispensing of the drugs as well as patients receiving the drugs had to enroll in education programs.

 - FDA and FTC Seek Removal of HCG Weight Loss Products – Seven companies received Warning Letters this week for marketing over-the-counter human chorionic gonadotropin (HCG) products labels “homeopathic” for the purpose of weight loss.
 HCG is an FDA approved prescription product.
 For this product, consumers were instructed to take the product with a very low calorie diet.
 The agencies warned the companies that they were selling drugs that have not been approved and for making unsupported claims regarding their use.
 It was also an example of the agency using a multi-media release, which contained two videos.